 (7) A person who is dissatisfied with the Commission’s decision made on an application by the person under this regulation may apply to the State Administrative Tribunal for a review, in accordance with Part 14 of the Act, of the decision.

+Division 3A — Integration of subdivision and development

+[Heading inserted: SL 2021/78 r.
+5.]

+32A.
+Commission or responsible authority to consider policy or position statements

+The Commission or responsible authority must have regard to any relevant Commission policy or position statement when determining whether subdivision and development approvals should be integrated under section 164A.

+[Regulation 32A inserted: SL 2021/78 r.
+5.]

 Division 4 — Easements

 33. Terms used